 Friedrich Holz joined SMI in 2008 as Director of Finance and was promoted to CFO in 2011.
 He directs the financial affairs of the organization, being responsible for the company’s financial plans and policies.
 Mr. Holz oversees purchasing, accounting practices, the conduct of its relationships with lending institutions, the financial community, and the preparation of financial reports.
 With a Master’s Degree in Business Administration and Computer Science from the University of Applied Sciences in Furtwangen/Black Forest, Germany, Friedrich has had over two decades of financial experience with various organizations.

 Justin Gaynor, Ph.
 D., PMP, joined SMI in 2010 as a Program Manager on the R&D Team.
 As the company restructured into a project-based management structure, he was named PMO and became responsible for implementing the phase-gate NPD process across all new product development platforms.
-More recently, he is also responsible for business development of Medical products.
+Since 2017 he has been Vice President of the IntraSense product line.
 Justin started his semiconductor career after receiving his Ph.D. from Virginia Tech.
 His first job was at KFAB in Texas Instruments, developing low-K dielectric materials and processes, after which he pursued the same interests at Novellus Systems (now part of Lam Research).
 He received his PMP (Project Management Professional) credential in 2014 and has also studied at Harvard Business School.
 Justin holds 16 U.S. patents.

 Ron joined SMI in June of 2010 with responsibilities of Director of Quality, Reliability and Customer Satisfaction.
 He has over 20 years of experience in quality leadership and management in the silicon and systems side of the semiconductor industry.
 Before joining SMI, Ron held Senior Management Quality positions Product Quality and Certifications at Lam Research, Applied Materials and NAVTECH.
 He has led several TS 16949, ISO 9001 certification projects to successful completion throughout his career.
 Ron is a Senior Member of the American Society For Quality, Institute of Industrial Engineering, member of the Honor Society of Phi Kappa Phi and an ASQ Certified Quality Manager (CQM).
 Ron holds a Bachelor of Science in Industrial Technology from Southern Illinois University at Carbondale and an MBA from Santa Clara University.